parasVohra/parasVohra/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on LovingSitter - Dog Sitter app
+- 🔭 I’m currently working on LovingSitter - Dog Sitter app, Habit Tracking App
 - 🌱 I’m currently learning TypeScript, Functional Programming
-- 👯 I’m looking to collaborate on LovingSitter - Dog Sitter app
+- 👯 I’m looking to collaborate on LovingSitter - Dog Sitter app, Habit Tracking App
 - 📫 How to reach me: <pursharth01@gmail.com>
 - ⚡ Fun fact: Coding will soon be as important as reading....